 | Beauty therapist or unlicensed provider | ❌ No | ❌ No |

-Cosmetic Connection operates on a doctor-performed model for nose treatments across our Sydney and Melbourne clinics.
+Cosmetic Connection operates on a doctor-performed model for nose treatments across all our clinics.

 Criterion 2: Reversal agent availability